xenify-io/litepaper/README.md

 But wait, there's more!
 Xenify is not just a platform for cross-chain swaps; it's a thoughtfully designed ecosystem with distinct tokenomics, utilising swap and burn fee mechanisms to benefit all participants.
 The optional 0.5% swap fee, which users can opt to pay when making a swap, not only fuels Xenify's competitive edge but also rewards Xenify users and XNF stakers.
 Talk about a win-win!

 Here’s how it works: When users opt to pay the swap fee, they not only facilitate their transactions but also secure a position in the daily XNF reward cycle.
 From the swap fee, 50% is sent to support the team in funding future audits, development, and marketing efforts, while the remaining 50% is sent as native chain rewards to staked XNF holders on supported chains.
-That's right – XNF stakers can benefit from every swap!
+That's right – XNF stakers can benefit from every swap on supported chains!

 Moreover, Xenify's design integrates an ingenious burn mechanism that enables users to burn XEN and USDy tokens to mint XNF, positioning the XEN burning process as a strategic layer 2 burner of XEN.
 But here’s the best part, a whopping 100% of burn fees are channelled back to XNF stakers.